 -

-The measures adopted in 2022 mainly concern the transposition into Belgian law of the European Single-Use Plastics Directive (SUP).
+The measures adopted in Belgium are based on the European Single-Use Plastics Directive (SUP).

 Some of the provisions of this directive fall within the competence of either the federal government or the regional institutions, while others involve mixed competences.